 Policy Loans

-If policy loans are applicable for the block of business, the company shall determine cash flows for each projection interval for policy loan assets by modeling existing loan balances either explicitly or by substituting assets that are a proxy for policy loans (e.g., bonds, cash, etc.) subject to the following:
+If contract loans are applicable for the block of business, the company shall determine cash flows for each projection interval for contract loan assets by modeling existing loan balances either explicitly or by substituting assets that are a proxy for contract loans (e.g., bonds, cash, etc.) subject to the following:

-If the company substitutes assets that are a proxy for policy loans, the company must demonstrate that such substitution:
+If the company substitutes assets that are a proxy for contract loans, the company must demonstrate that such substitution:

 a.
 Produces reserves that are no less than those that would be produced by modeling existing loan balances explicitly.